stashedUp/experiences/docs/AboutMe.md

 A few years later, I was at a conference and I learned about distributed systems and microservices.
 I proposed to my manager that we should sit with the developer, understand their workflow and build the infrastructure with the development team.
 Right about that time, Pearson transitioned me to a SRE role.

-I am glad I found my calling early, I’m glad didn’t play it safe, instead I was a little bit swashbuckling#
+I am glad I found my calling early, I’m glad did not play it safe, instead I was a little bit swashbuckling